 - George Formby, Florence Desmond, Edward Rigby, Jack Hobbs, Peter Gawthorne, Alf Goddard, Beatrix Fielden-Kaye, Howard Douglas and more

-- Tom Geraghty, Fred Thompson, Gordon Wellesley and Walter Greenwood
+- Tom Geraghty, Fred Thompson and Walter Greenwood

 - Monty Banks

 Lancashire sweep's assistant George Shuttleworth has long had a love of motorbikes and dreams of entering the prestigious Isle of Man TT race.

 However, despite constant letters to a series of manufacturers, none (principally his favourite make, Rainbow) will take him seriously enough to even offer a trial, never mind join their team.
 Having built his own bike, a 'Shuttleworth Snap', he resolves to enter the race independently - and, with a little assistance from his mother, 'borrows' the requisite funds from his grandfather.

 Unfortunately for George, his venture hits a snag as soon as he boards the ferry to the island and he's quickly lost every last penny.
 Befriending a fellow passenger, Florrie, she takes a shine to George's hapless ways and assists him to make back a little money in the meantime.

 Soon enough, qualifying comes around and George sets off.
 He makes good progress, but when the brake lever on his home-engineered machine snaps off, it leaves the Lancashire lad unable to slow: he's terrified, but the 'Speed Demon' puts in a staggeringly quick lap time and becomes favourite to win the race proper - a real public cause célèbre!